Rehan-shams/spaghetti/recipie.md

-To begin making the Spaghetti Pasta Recipe In Creamy Tomato Sauce start by boiling the Del Monte spaghetti pasta in hot water and a little bit of salt.
+To begin making the Spaghetti Pasta Recipe In Creamy Tomato Sauce start by boiling the  spaghetti pasta in hot water and a little bit of salt.
 Keep a saucepan filled with water over a medium heat.

 Drop in the spaghetti pasta and a pinch of salt and leave it to boil.
-Boil the spaghetti pasta till it just the biting consistency which is the al dente.
+Boil the spaghetti pasta till it just the biting consistency .

 Strain the water and rinse the cooked spaghetti pasta over cold water, to stop cooking the pasta.
 Drizzle the pasta with olive oil and keep aside.